mominali12/MERN_stack_sample_API/README.md

 This API is created using; MongoDB for database, Express for managing server and React for front-end.
 The API exposes two functions addfruit() and getfruits() which allow the user to add a fruit to a list of fruits and get the list of fruits respectively.

 ### Application Navigation:
-Following is a description of how to navigate through the app.
 	1. Once the app starts up user will be shown a list of fruits.
 	2. The user can add fruits to the list using add fruit button.
 	3. After entering each fruit click add button.